kenSpicer/ken-s-notebook/README.md

 Today is Saturday, March  7,2026.
 Spent day working around house and studying 'Kate'.
 Today is Sunday, March 8,2026.
 Spent day at church and working with kate.
 Today is Monday, March 9,2026.
 Spent day cleaning up broken trees from latest snowstorm.
+Today is Tuesday, March 10,2026.
+Spent day doing doctors and spending money at Walmart.